Applaudise

-Background and singles

-According to The Net.ng, "Applaudise" means to be in a state of joy.
+Singles

 The album's lead single "Mr Oreo", formerly titled "Mr Orio", was released commercially on iTunes on 4 June 2014.
-The song was originally on the Made Men Music Group collaborative album, "The Evolution (2014) and was produced, mixed, mastered and engineered by Selebobo.
-The music video for "Mr Oreo" was released on 23 September 2014 and shot and directed by Mega Boi in Brooklyn, New York City.
+The song was originally on the Made Men Music Group collaborative album, The Evolution (2014) and was produced, mixed, mastered and engineered by Selebobo.
+The music video for "Mr Oreo" was released on 23 September 2014 and directed by Mega Boi in Brooklyn, New York City.
 The album's second single "Gift" features Nigerian singer, producer, songwriter and record executive Don Jazzy and was released unannounced on 24 January 2015.
 The music video for "Gift" was released on 6 March 2015 and shot in South Africa by an uncredited director.

-The third single off Applaudise is "Nakupenda (I Love You)" and features Diamond Platnumz.
-The song was produced by Mr. Chidoo and released on 19 February 2015.
-"Nakupenda (I Love You)" was first leaked under the title "Nakupenda (Remember)" on 17 February 2015.
-The music video for "Nakupenda (I Love You)" was directed by Patrick Elis on 1 June 2015.
-"Applaudise", the album's title track, is the fourth and final single off the album.
-It was produced by DJ Coublon and released on 19 April 2015.
+The third single from Applaudise, "Nakupenda" (which means "I love you" in Swahili), features Diamond Platnumz and was produced by Mr. Chidoo.
+It was officially released on 19 February 2015, after initially being leaked under the title "Nakupenda (Remember)" on 17 February 2015.
+The music video was directed by Patrick Elis and released on 1 June 2015.
+The DJ Coublon-produced title track, "Applaudise", was released as the fourth single off the album on 19 April 2015.
 The music video for "Applaudise" was released on 13 July 2015 and directed by Aje Filmworks.
-"Okamfo" featuring Lil Kesh was released as the album's fifth single on 19 September 2015, coinciding with the release of the album.
-The sixth single off Applaudise was released on 31 August 2016, titled "Yoga".
-It features Victoria Kimani and was produced by DJ Coublon.
+"Okamfo" featuring Lil Kesh was released as the album's fifth single on 19 September 2015, coinciding with its release.
+"Yoga" was released on 31 August 2016 as the sixth single off Applaudise; it features Victoria Kimani and was produced by DJ Coublon.